1540

 2. Sugar

-Rather than dangerous, these two ingredients are the ones that should be consumed in moderation (*´・ω・)(・ω・`*)ネー.
+Rather than being outright dangerous, these two ingredients are the ones that should be consumed in moderation (*´・ω・)(・ω・`*)ネー.

-Other "energy ingredients" are present in such small amounts that there is almost no need to worry about them.
-Since they are included in such tiny quantities, they hardly have any significant impact on the body.
-Unfortunately, drinking them with the expectation of significant effects is meaningless.
+Other "energy ingredients" are present in such small quantities that there is almost no need to worry about them.
+Since they are included in such trace amounts, they have little to no significant impact on the body.
+Unfortunately, drinking them with the expectation of major effects is unrealistic.

 Caffeine

-As mentioned in the Energy Drink and Caffeine Lethal Dose page, unless you drink dozens of cans at once, you won't reach a lethal dose.
-However, it’s surprisingly easy to suffer from acute caffeine poisoning.
-If you drink a few cans within an hour, you'll surpass the generally known caffeine threshold.
+As mentioned on the Energy Drink and Caffeine Lethal Dose page, unless you drink dozens of cans at once, you won't reach a lethal dose.
+However, it’s surprisingly easy to experience acute caffeine poisoning.
+Drinking several cans in a short period can easily push you past the generally recognized caffeine threshold.

-This is true not only for energy drinks (about 80mg of caffeine) but also for coffee (about 80mg of caffeine).
+This is true not only for energy drinks (about 80mg of caffeine per can) but also for coffee (about 80mg of caffeine per cup).

-The important thing to remember is that there is no clear threshold of how many milligrams of caffeine is dangerous, as it depends on age, weight, gender, and other factors.
-Metabolism and tolerance vary from person to person, so it's impossible to say that a certain amount of caffeine is safe for everyone.
+The key thing to remember is that there is no fixed threshold for what constitutes a dangerous amount of caffeine, as it depends on various factors like age, weight, and gender.
+Metabolism and tolerance vary from person to person, so it's impossible to say that a certain amount of caffeine is universally safe for everyone.

 For more details on energy drink caffeine addiction and lethal doses, please refer to the page.
-It will be clear that there is no danger when consumed in normal amounts.
+It will clarify that moderate consumption does not pose significant danger.

 Sugar

-It’s often overlooked, but energy drinks contain a lot of sugar.
-If consumed in large amounts every day, it's not good for your health.
-However, it’s a common misconception that energy drinks are especially high in sugar.
+It’s often overlooked, but energy drinks can contain a considerable amount of sugar.
+If consumed excessively every day, it can have negative effects on your health.
+However, it’s a common misconception that energy drinks are unusually high in sugar.

-Most energy drinks like Red Bull and Monster Energy contain around 10g of sugar per 100ml.
-This is similar to the amount found in cola, so it's not considered particularly high.
-Cola contains 11.3g per 100ml.
-Most sweet soft drinks contain similar amounts of sugar.
+Most energy drinks like Red Bull and Monster Energy contain around 10g of sugar per 100ml, which is similar to the sugar content in cola (11.3g per 100ml).
+Most sweetened soft drinks have similar sugar levels.

-In conclusion, “Sweet soft drinks (including energy drinks) are dangerous if consumed excessively”.
+In conclusion, “Sweet soft drinks (including energy drinks) can be harmful if consumed excessively”.

-*I once grabbed an Orangina thinking I’d drink it, but after seeing it contains just over 10g of carbohydrates, I returned it quietly to the fridge for later, for my energy drink cravings (;´∀`)
+*I once grabbed an Orangina thinking I’d drink it, but after seeing it contained just over 10g of carbohydrates, I quietly returned it to the fridge for later, when I craved an energy drink (;´∀`)

-Is It Okay to Drink Two Cans a Day?
+Is It Safe to Drink Two Cans a Day?

 There is absolutely no problem with this.

-If you drink about 200ml of a major Japanese energy drink, it would be:
+If you drink about 200ml of a popular Japanese energy drink, it would be:

 • Caffeine content: 80mg × 2 cans = 160mg, which is less than two cups of coffee